marionrul/BattleShip/README.md

 In order to validate my Scala module in class, I had to make a battleship game.
 This game had to be implemented in Scala without loops and with only pure functions.
-The game can be played in 3 modes :
+The game can be played in 5 modes :
 - Player vs Player
+- Player vs AI Beginner
-- Player vs IA
+- Player vs AI Medium
-- IA vs IA
+- Player vs AI Hard
+- Fight of the AI

-We had to create 3 levels of IA, with difficulties of low, medium and high.
+We had to create 3 levels of AI, with difficulties of low, medium and high.